dtaht/blog-cerowrt/content/post/need_no_stinkin_blinkenlights.md

 *Gimme back the stars!*

 *One* light in a room - triggered by motion - is useful and comforting.
-The self-inflicted sea of blinkinglights really got under my skin.
+This self-inflicted sea of blinkinglights really got under my skin.
 And my gf's.

 OK...
 I'd had enough.
 So at 2AM...
 I figured out...